Catholic Church sex abuse cases in the United States: Bankruptcies

 Many US dioceses filed for bankruptcy or Chapter 11 bankruptcy protection due to the cost of compensation to abuse victims.
-This has been criticised as a way to put further cases on indefinite hold.
+This has been criticized as a way to put further cases on indefinite hold.
 Chapter 11 protection avoids numerous costly individual trials, grouping them into one settlement.
 There is no discovery process about such matters as what church leaders knew as in a trial.
 Abuse survivors have called this a way to silence them.
 Joseph Piscitelli, a 1970s victim in the diocese of Oakland, California whose 2020 case was put on hold when the diocese declared bankruptcy in 2023, said "Oakland could get together enough money to build a $200m cathedral not too long ago, but they can't get the money together to pay the child victims whom they raped for decades".